henryhoang1982/spring-kafka-lib/modules/kafka-metrics/README.md

 A `MeterBinder` implementation that registers the `kafka.consumer.totalLag` metric, which tracks consumer lag.
 It follows the Single Responsibility Principle by doing only one thing - registering the metric.

-### KafkaLagService
+### JmxMetricsCollector

-Provides the core functionality for:
-- Calculating consumer lag by tracking the difference between current consumer offsets and log end offsets
+Provides lag monitoring by leveraging Kafka's built-in JMX metrics:
+- Uses the `records-lag-max` JMX metric exposed by Kafka Consumer clients
-- Maintaining the current lag value in memory
+- Avoids the need for complex AdminClient operations to calculate lag
-- Scheduling regular lag calculation updates
+- Reduces the resource usage compared to manual lag calculation
-- Using batch processing to prevent memory issues with large topics
-- Managing Kafka AdminClient resources efficiently
+- Efficiently collects metrics from all consumer instances in the group

 ### Metrics Filtering